SimonBlanke/Hyperactive/README.md

 <details>
 <summary><b> Optimizer Classes</b></summary>

 Each of the following optimizer classes can be initialized and passed to the "add_search"-method via the "optimizer"-argument.
-During this initialization the optimizer class accepts additional paramters.
-You can read more about each optimization-strategy and its parameters in the [Optimization Tutorial](https://github.com/SimonBlanke/optimization-tutorial).
+During this initialization the optimizer class accepts **only optimizer-specific-paramters** (no random_state, initialize, ... ).
+So the optimizer API is different from Gradient-Free-Optimizers.
+A more detailed explanation of the optimization-algorithms and the optimizer-specific-paramters can be found in the [Optimization Tutorial](https://github.com/SimonBlanke/optimization-tutorial).

 - HillClimbingOptimizer
 - RepulsingHillClimbingOptimizer
 - SimulatedAnnealingOptimizer
+- DownhillSimplexOptimizer
 - RandomSearchOptimizer
+- GridSearchOptimizer
 - RandomRestartHillClimbingOptimizer
 - RandomAnnealingOptimizer
+- PowellsMethod
+- PatternSearch
 - ParallelTemperingOptimizer
 - ParticleSwarmOptimizer
 - EvolutionStrategyOptimizer